-A decrease in flow is predicted in Thunder Lake Tributaries 2 and 3 (TL1 & TL2) as result of direct water takings.
+A decrease in flow is predicted in Thunder Lake Tributary 2 (TL1) as result of direct water takings.
 During the 1:20 dry year, it is expected that water taking will occur every month at a rate of 5% of the flow in the stream.
 On an average annual basis, there will be a predicted decrease of 5% during the 1:20 dry year.
 During average year conditions, a decrease of 0.6% is predicted.
-Flow reduction effects are further reduced downstream on Thunder Lake Tributary 2 (TL3), where a maximum decrease of 4.4% is predicted during a 1:20 dry year, and 0.5% during an average year.